hakeemyusuff/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5.sign.c This program prints the sign of a number Returns 1 and prints + if n is greater than zero, Returns 0 and prints 0 if n is zero, Returns -1 and prints - if n is less than zero.

 6._abs - This program computes the absolute value of an integer.

+7-print_last_digit.c - Thid program prints the last digit of a number.